Southern Chiefs’ Organization Scholarships

-Scholarships are awarded every year to a student attending Yellowquill College and a student attending the Manitoba Institute of Trades and Technology (MITT).
+Scholarships are awarded every year to a student attending the Manitoba Institute of Trades and Technology (MITT) and a student attending the Assiniboine Community College.
 The scholarship recipients must be a citizen of one of SCO’s 34 member First Nations.
 The recipients must also be active in their community, either contributing to their school community or the community-at-large.

 If you wish to donate to this scholarship you can do so through The Winnipeg Foundation.

 SCO & SCEDC SOUTHERN FIRST NATIONS SCHOLARSHIPS with INDSPIRE